Individual Therapy, Group Therapy, and Parent Support Groups

 Please submit your request at least two weeks before your desired presentation date.

-When a case is criminally charged, the child’s therapist and Family Advocate will provide education regarding the court process.
-The therapist and advocate may also accompany the family to court to provide emotional support
+When a case is criminally charged, the child’s therapist provides education regarding the court process.
+The therapist will also accompany the family to court to provide emotional support.